ihmeuw/vivarium_research/docs/source/models/cause.rst

 Prevalence is defined as the **proportion of a given population that possesses a given condition or trait** at a given time-point.

-  For example, the prevalence of obesity in the United States was approximately 40% in 2016.
+  For example, the prevalence of diabetes mellitus in the United States was approximately 6.5% in 2017.

 When a *time-frame* (such as 2016, i.e. 1/1/16 to 12/31/16) instead of a
 *time-point* (such as 1/1/16) is reported, it is commonly assumed that the